-The EEC positively noted that "the program offers satisfactory resources to support distance students (e.g., access to VLE materials, and the IT infrastructure is comprehensive), the library offers a wide range of resources to support student learning (access to databases and repositories of relevance to the discipline), and electronic materials are easily accessible by distance learners".
-Finally, "human support resources are adequate, both on the academic and the administrative side.
-Student support seems to be adequate and is organised by the distance learning unit".
+The EEC positively noted that "the programme offers good resources to support conventional F2F students (e.g., access to VLE materials, and the IT infrastructure is comprehensive).
+The library offers a wide range of resources to support student learning (access to databases and repositories of relevance to the discipline).
+These are electronic materials and human support resources are adequate, both on the academic and the administrative side".
+In addition, "technologies that support the delivery of course content and interaction between students and staff have also been employed".